 Visitors like to travel up the mountain by tram because they can get to snow without having to drive for hours.
 No treacherous roads, no snow chains, just magnificent views of the Coachella Valley and the distant San Bernardino Mountains.
 When they have their fill of snow, visitors can be back to warmer weather in just 20 minutes.

 Long Valley in the winter is a great place for kids and kids at heart.
 Snowball fights, sculpting snowmen, swishing snow angels and even picnicking are popular activities.
 The valley’s Desert View Trail offers spectacular views of the Coachella Valley and surrounding snow-covered sub-alpine forests with their galvanized granite outcroppings and weather-toughened pines and firs.

 There is no downhill skiing in Long Valley, but you can snowshoe, cross-country ski, sled and toboggan, however, inflatable sleds and sleds with blades are not permitted.
 There is an Winter Adventure Center in Long Valley where you can buy sleds and rent snowshoes and cross-country skis.
-Snow conditions, however, have been poor for any of these activities and the Adventure Center is still closed as of today.
+Snow conditions, however, have been poor for any of these activities and the Adventure Center may be closed.
 For more information about the Winter Adventure Center, call (760) 325-1391 or check its the Tram’s website.